galjonsfigur/PD243x-DotMatrixDisplay/docs/index.md

 # Overview

 This project is an Arduino-compatible library for an PD243x I²C Display Adapter Board.
-PD245x displays are small four-digit alphanumeric dot-matrix displays avarible in various colors.
+PD245x displays are small four-digit alphanumeric dot-matrix displays available in various colors.

 ![Green PD2437 display](img/displays.jpg)